The Ultimate Guide to Your First Motorcycle Track Day

 Why are you going on your first motorcycle track day?

-Some people go to practice for race days, others enjoy riding as hard as possible without any limitations, and some of us go to simply improve our riding skills so we can hit the road with even greater confidence.
+Some people go to practice for race days, others enjoy riding as hard as possible without any limitations, and some of us go simply to improve our riding skills so we can hit the road with even greater confidence.

 What Is a Motorcycle Track Day?

 A lot of people hear the words “track day” and immediately think they’re entering into MotoGP qualifying rounds.
-However, a track day is not a racing day.
+However, a track day is not a motorcycle racing day.
 Another question people frequently ask is are motorcycle track days safe?
 Yes, if you take proper precautions!

-They’re simply a day where you’re able to take your motorcycle out on a closed and controlled environment (a race track) and improve your riding skills.
+They’re simply a day where you’re able to take your motorcycle out in a closed and controlled environment (a race track) and improve your riding skills.
 Without having to worry about other vehicles, poor road surfaces, or “the rules of the road,” you’ll be able to ride freely and concentrate on honing up your technique.